 - Various forms of Thyroid Cancer

 The most common cause of thyroid problems today is a disease called Hashimoto’s thyroiditis or chronic lymphatic thyroiditis.
 On top of the abovementioned symptoms, Hashimoto’s manifestations include heart palpitations, night sweats, anxiety, and dramatic weight changes.
-In our past post about Hypothyroidism and Gallbladder disease, we have presented Hashimoto’s as an autoimmune disease in which the immune system mistakenly recognizes the thyroid tissue cells as foreign.
-The antibodies therefore proceed to attack and destroy them.
+In our previous post about Hypothyroidism and Gallbladder disease, we have presented Hashimoto’s as an autoimmune disease in which the immune system mistakenly recognizes the thyroid tissue cells as foreign.
+The antibodies, therefore, proceed to attack and destroy them.
 We give special attention to Hashimoto’s because it is a popular complaint and a co-existing medical condition amongst gallbladder patients.

 How Thyroid Conditions Affect the Gallbladder